Christopher Jaymes: Career

 In 2018, Jaymes directed Cartel Pictures thriller Their Killer Affair for Lifetime starring Melissa Archer produced by Eric Scott Woods and Stan Spry.
-In 2021, Jaymes teamed up with Cartel Pictures to direct another thriller for Lifetime (TV network) entitled Recipe for Abduction and again in 2022 for Dancer in Danger.
+In 2021, Jaymes teamed up with Cartel Pictures to direct another thriller for Lifetime entitled Recipe for Abduction and again in 2022 for Dancer in Danger.

 In 2019, after eight years of development, Sons of Chaos, a historical fictionalized retelling of the Greek Revolution of 1821 was published globally as a hardbound, 192 page, oversized graphic novel, by IDW and Penguin Random House.
 Jaymes wrote and created the book with Ale Aragon doing the artwork.

 During the pandemic years, 2020 and 2021 Jaymes was amongst the first 20 volunteers to join Sean Penn's non-profit CORE - Community Organized Relief Effort, working to create the solutions that would become the backbone for the implementation and management of Covid-19 test sites, and eventually vaccination sites across the country.

 In 2021, the release of the Greek Edition, entitled 1821:Children of the Revolution was published by Kaktos Publishing throughout all Greek territories and Cyprus.

 In 2022, Jaymes returned as an actor in the CBS reboot of Magnum P.I.
 (2018 TV series) as Bryan, a recovered alcoholic trying to make his life right, as well as, starring in Constellations the award-winning two-hander play by British playwright Nick Payne directed by Kevin Keaveney.

 In December 2022, Jaymes was honored by the Parnassos Literary Society, the oldest literary society in Greece founded in 1865, with a Medal of Freedom, for his efforts to keep the 'spirit of Greek values alive'.

+In 2023, Chris wrote, produced, directed, and hosted the unscripted culture-driven travel show Midlife Departure, shot in Messolonghi, Greece about a middle aged American man (Jaymes) searching to understand what it means to come from a culture with such immense tradition and history, as he is immersed within the charm of small town Greece.

-In 2023, Chris Jaymes portrays English Astronaut Nick Jennings on season 4 of the Apple+ show For All Mankind (TV series).
+In 2024, Chris portrayed English Astronaut Nick Jennings on season 4 of the Apple+ show For All Mankind.

+On stage, in January 2025, Chris starred in the Irish 2-hander, The Saviour by playwright Deirdre Kinahan directed by Ron Heller at the Manoa Valley Theater.

+On television, in 2025 Jaymes is Lug Nut in multiple episodes of Law & Order: Organized Crime with Christopher Meloni, and Captain Rory in the John Wells show Rescue: HI-Surf.

+Jaymes plays Dennis King in the 2025 film, Deliver Me from Nowhere, directed by Scott Cooper about Bruce Springsteen's Nebraska (album) starring Jeremy Allen White and Jeremy Strong.

+In September 2025, Jaymes played Dr. Richard Feynman, the lead character in the world premiere of the play One in Twenty-Five, written by Tom Copeland, at the Theater for the New City, NYC.